KS2 SATs: Everything you should know

 Past papers are one of the best ways to prepare your learner for their upcoming Year 6 SATs 2024.
 Luckily, all previous Year 6 SATs papers are available online, complete with marking guides and are free to download.

-These papers are a fantastic resource to use as they will ensure that your learners are familiar and comfortable with the layout and format of each test.
-This can really help them be a little less stressed on the days of their actual SAT papers!
+These papers are a fantastic resource as they ensure that your learners are familiar and comfortable with the layout and format of each test.
+This helps them be a little less stressed on the days of their actual SAT papers!

 With the upcoming SATs Year 6 students are sure to be feeling the pressure.
 These are important assessments, but the best advice is to be prepared!